FORECLOSURE ADMINISTRATIVE RULES

 Section 1.0 - Purpose

-The City of Portland provides a wide range of services to property owners, and recovers the costs of such services through special assessments.
-There are a variety of special assessments such as: sewer, street improvement, sidewalk repairs, nuisance abatement, demolition, civil penalties and code violations.
+The City of Portland provides a wide range of services to property owners and recovers the costs of such services through special assessments.
+There are a variety of special assessments such as: system development charges, local improvement districts, sidewalk repairs, nuisance abatements, demolitions, civil penalties and code violations.
 The City of Portland secures these special assessments by placing liens against the property.

-According to provisions set forth by City Code, the collection process of the special assessments is the responsibility of the City Auditor’s Office.
+According to provisions set forth by City Code, the collection process of the special assessments is the responsibility of the Revenue Division (Revenue).

-To curtail this increasing delinquency problem, the Auditor’s Office proposed an aggressive collection process with the reintroduction of the sale of assessed properties (Foreclosure) as a tool to collect delinquent assessments.
+To curtail an increasing delinquency problem, Revenue proposes an aggressive collection process with the reintroduction of the sale of assessed properties (Foreclosure) as a tool to collect delinquent assessments.

-The actual collection process will be complete as accounts fall into 121 to 150 days of delinquency.
-At this point, there will be a revision of the file for completeness to ensure that all steps in the collection process have been followed.
-Individual files will be forwarded to Foreclosure staff and automatic billing of accounts will continue.
-The account is now placed into foreclosure.
+The collection process will be complete as accounts fall into 121 to 150 days of delinquency.
+At which point, there will be a review of the collection activity for completeness to ensure that all steps in the collection process have been followed.
+Individual lien accounts will be transitions to the Foreclosure process and automatic billing of accounts will continue.

 These rules implement Portland City Code Chapter 5.30.